 5. Google Adwords

 To advertise your business via Google, you will need to set up a Google Adwords account.
-But even if you don’t plan to run any pay per click advertisements, you should still sign up for Google Adwords.
+But even if you don’t plan to run any pay-per-click advertisements, you should still sign up for Google Adwords.
 Why?
-Well, built in is a free Keyword Planner tool that offers great insight into what people are searching for on a monthly basis.
-You will most likely also find new keywords that are less competitive which would be great for targetting.
+Well, built-in is a free Keyword Planner tool that offers great insight into what people are searching for on a monthly basis.
+You will most likely also find new keywords that are less competitive, which would be great for targeting.
 And with this insight, you can then write content that is more relevant to your target audience.

 Beyond the tools above, remember that you’ll want to balance the number of outgoing and incoming links.
 This means you should utilize ‘no-follow’ tags on a regular basis to ensure your site retains a positive balance of links going in and out of your blog.
 And when it comes to increasing your inbound links, avoid the temptation to pay for links or engage in activity that will build spammy links to your blog.
 Google is becoming far more sophisticated in determining what is a genuine link or not, and if you get caught out, your blog will plummet in the Google rankings.
 While you can recover from this sort of penalty, it’s best to play it straight.

 Moxee Marketing is a London-based digital marketing agency.
 We help our clients, whether based in the United Kingdom or elsewhere in the globe, meet and exceed their digital goals and objectives across various channels.